Who can become a Volunteer?

 - Must apply for Garda vetting as part of the application process in line with the procedure laid down.

-- Be available to volunteer for a minimum of four (4) consecutive days between 18th and 29th August 2018.
+- Be available to volunteer for a minimum of two (2) to four (4) consecutive days between 18th and 29th August 2018 or for one (1) day on the 26th August 2018.
 (Shifts will last up to 8 hours and you will be given adequate rest time).

 - Be available for three (3) mandatory training sessions, starting before the end of 2017.
 The training sessions will be on Saturdays and will last 3 to 5 hours.
 They will cover Induction, Job and Venue Specific Training.
 Advance notice will be given of dates.